eclipse-archived/smarthome/docs/documentation/development/bindings/thing-handler.md

 ## Bridge Status Changes

-A Thing is notified about status changes of its Bridge (only changes to ONLINE / OFFLINE).
-Therefore, the method `ThingHandler.bridgeStatusChanged(ThingStatusInfo)` must be implemented.
+A `ThingHandler` is notified about Bridge status changes to *ONLINE* and *OFFLINE* after a `BridgeHandler` has been initialized.
+Therefore, the method `ThingHandler.bridgeStatusChanged(ThingStatusInfo)` must be implemented (this method is not called for a bridge status updated through the bridge initialization itself).
 If the Thing of this handler does not have a Bridge, this method is never called.

+If the bridge status has changed to OFFLINE, the status of the handled thing must also be updated to *OFFLINE* with detail *BRIDGE_OFFLINE*.
+If the bridge returns to *ONLINE*, the thing status must be changed at least to *OFFLINE* with detail *NONE* or to another thing specific status.

 ## Handling Commands